KechrisLab/ASAShortCourse-MultiOmics/README.md

 If there are issues downloading these files individually, one of the following will likely work: right-clicking the download link and selecting 'Save Link As', or downloading the entire repository as a .zip file and navigating to the relevant documents in the unzipped directory.

+The .html file is the preferred lab document; however, if you have issues downloading and viewing the .html document, the .pdf document will also work.

 Instructions for obtaining the packages required for the lab portion of the lecture are below.

 The following code can be used to install these packages to your default package directory.
 If you do not have BiocManager already installed, you will need to do so in order to download the TCGAbiolinks package.
 The other packages are available on CRAN.